FREE SHIPPING on orders of $85 or more

 Lewis, Samuel, A Topographical Dictionary of England.
 Institute of Historical Research, 1848, Print.
 "A priory of Black canons, in honour of St. James, was founded here [in Warter in the East Riding of Yorkshire] in 1132, by Geoffry Fitz-Pain."
 CITATION[CLOSE]

 Lewis, Samuel, A Topographical Dictionary of England.
 Institute of Historical Research, 1848, Print.

 Norman surnames are characterized by a multitude of spelling variations.
 The frequent changes in surnames are largely due to the fact that the Old and Middle English languages lacked definite spelling rules.
 The introduction of Norman French to England, as well as the official court languages of Latin and French, also had pronounced influences on the spelling of surnames.
 Since medieval scribes and church officials recorded names as they sounded, rather than adhering to any specific spelling rules, it was common to find the same individual referred to with different spellings.
 The name has been spelled Payne, Paine, Paynell, Pane, Pain and others.

-Paine Settlers in the United States in the 17th Century
+Paine Settlers in United States in the 17th Century

-Paine Settlers in the United States in the 18th Century
+Paine Settlers in United States in the 18th Century

-Paine Settlers in the United States in the 19th Century
+Paine Settlers in United States in the 19th Century

 The motto was originally a war cry or slogan.
 Mottoes first began to be shown with arms in the 14th and 15th centuries, but were not in general use until the 17th century.
 Thus the oldest coats of arms generally do not include a motto.
 Mottoes seldom form part of the grant of arms: Under most heraldic authorities, a motto is an optional component of the coat of arms, and can be added to or changed at will; many families have chosen not to display a motto.